tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-File-Service-Properties.md

  All CORS rule elements are required if the `CorsRule` element is specified.
 The request will fail with error code 400 (Bad Request) if any element is missing.

- For detailed information about CORS rules and evaluation logic, see [Cross-Origin Resource Sharing (CORS) Support for the Azure Storage Services](https://msdn.microsoft.com/library/azure/dn535601.aspx).
+ For detailed information about CORS rules and evaluation logic, see [Cross-Origin Resource Sharing (CORS) support for Azure Storage](Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md).

 ## Sample Request and Response
  The following sample URI makes a request to change the File service properties for a storage account named *myaccount*: